Fürstlich Sächsischer Hofbuchdruckerei zu Altenburg: 20th century

 In 1919, the firm was reorganized as a Kommanditgesellschaft (limited partnership).
 By the 1920s, the firm began specializing in scientific publications.
 By 1925, the managing directors were Hans Stephan Geibel (Stephan Geibel's son) and Paul Hoffmann — Hoffman had been managing director since the death of Stephen Geibel in 1903.

 In 1931, Pierersche Hofbuchdruckerei Stefan Geibel & Co.
 KG was located at 30/31 Hohe Straße.
-The personnel included Managing Director Hans Stephan Geibel, Director Curt Brandt, and authorized signatories Joachim von Baerensprung, Hanns Bretschneider, August Drescher, Hans Ernst, Heinrich Hansen.
+The personnel included Managing Director Hans Stephan Geibel, Director Curt Brandt, and authorized signatories Joachim von Baerensprung, Hanns Bretschneider, August Drescher, Hans Ernst and Heinrich Hansen.
 The firm had 500 employees.
 The equipment included 30 setting and casting machines, 45 printing machines, stereotypes, a font foundry, and a large bookbinding facility.

 Post World War II

 At the end of April 1945, near the end of World War II, the company resumed operations.
-The U.S. 304th Infantry Regiment was initially stationed at Altenburg, then, in July 1945, Altenburg became part of the Soviet occupation zone.
-After Germany split (into East and West Germany), the firm, domiciled in East Germany, was forced to provide extensive reparation services to SWA-Verlag in Weimar, publisher for the Soviet Military Administration in Germany, and, to that end, printed more than 28 million books from 1947 to 1949.
+The U.S. 304th Infantry Regiment was initially stationed at Altenburg until, in July 1945, Altenburg became part of the Soviet occupation zone.
+After Germany split into East and West Germany, the firm, based in East Germany, was forced to provide extensive reparation services to SWA-Verlag in Weimar, publisher for the Soviet Military Administration in Germany, and, to that end, printed more than 28 million books from 1947 to 1949.

 On the basis of a denunciation, the directors, Hans Stephan Geibel and Max A. Geibel, sons of Stephan Geibel, were arrested in March 1950 and sentenced to prison by the District Court of Gera (de) in October 1950.
 The firm's assets were confiscated by the state of Thuringia at the turn of 1950–1951, which marked the end of the private enterprise, "Pierer'schen Hofbuchdruckerei Stephan Geibel & Co."

 The company was reconstituted as Betrieb und VEB Druckhaus "Maxim Gorki" Altenburg, the namesake of a Russian and Soviet writer and five-time nominee for the Nobel Prize in Literature.
 In 1951, it was merged into Thüringer Volksverlag GmbH (de).
 From 1952 to 1990, the firm specialized in fiction and scientific publications.
 In 1956, the firm was transferred to the German Academy of Sciences at Berlin, and continued to print mostly scientific journals.

 German reunification

-On August 15, 1990 – after the collapse of the GDR, and the reunification of Germany, the firm — under Treuhandanstalt, a government agency established to administer the selling of assets, including entire companies, that had been owned by the DDR — registered as Maxim-Gorki-Druck GmbH.
+On August 15, 1990, after the collapse of the GDR and the reunification of Germany, the firm was controlled by Treuhandanstalt, a government agency established to administer the selling of assets, including entire companies, that had been owned by the DDR.
+It was registered as Maxim-Gorki-Druck GmbH.
 Among other things, the firm upgraded from lead typesetting to photographic reproduction and offset printing.
 Maxim-Gorki-Druck GmbH dissolved on December 17, 1992.